normalian/Azure-VNET-Peering-Visualization/README.md

-# VNET peering visualization with GraphViz
+# VNET and VPN peering visualization with GraphViz
-This powershell script output graphviz data of your VNET peerings.
+This powershell script output graphviz data of your VNET peerings and VPN peering.
 You can visualize VNET peerings in your subscriptions with Graphviz like below.
 ![VNet Peering visualization](https://raw.githubusercontent.com/normalian/Azure-VNET-Peering-Visualization/master/VNetPeerVisualize.png "VNet Peering visualization")

 ## Reference